alyssadata/origin_recognition/02_recognition_engineering.md

 ## Definition

-Recognition Engineering is the design layer that makes source, sequence, authorship, structure, and derivative paths easier to identify.
+Recognition Engineering is the design layer that makes source, sequence, authorship, structure, and derivative-recognition paths easier to identify.

 It turns the source-line into something that can be found, cited, tested, indexed, and compared.